mbencomo2/cse210-thursday2pm/greed-game/README.md

 ## Controls
 ---
 The player is represented by '#', and is controlled with the left and right arrow keys.
-You can wrap off the screen and appear on the other side (portals, baby!).
+You can wrap off the screen and appear on the other side (portals!).

 ## Project Structure
 ---